MicrosoftCloudEssentials-LearningHub/MySQL-autoscale-IOPS/autoscaleMultiple-IOPS/README.md

 ## Across a Subscription

-> You can also enable autoscale IOPS across an entire subscription, it requires: <br/>
+> You can also enable autoscale IOPS across an entire subscription, overall process: <br/>
 >
 > - Listing all MySQL Flexible Servers in the subscription. <br/>
 > - For each server, retrieving its resource group.  <br/>